 As you are creating your boards, have SEO in mind!
 Your title, description, and category can be hugely beneficial for your Pinterest SEO.

 Your board title should be clear.
-Don’t try to be too cute with the name because you want Pinterest to pick up on exactly what your board is about.
+Don’t try to be too cute with the name because you want Pinterest to pick up exactly what your board is about.

 Choose your board’s category, and be sure to include more keywords in the description.
 I even add a few hashtags.